 Also, if you love the egg flavor, then consider adding a generous pinch of black salt (kala namak).
 Just like in this tofu scramble or these vegan egg bites, this type of salt naturally has a egg-ish flavor that benefits vegan egg dishes.
 You can easily buy it online (I love this black salt from Spicy World).

-- Nutritional yeast: for a subtle cheesy flavor.
+- Nutritional yeast: add a subtle cheesy flavor.

 - Cornstarch: as a binder, essential to create a final texture that holds well together.